 Podcasting is an incredibly popular method of accessing news among Australians under 35.
 More than half (53% of young Australians listen to at least one podcast per month, compared to just 24% of Australians over 35.

 Mobile news consumers

 Over one third of Australian news consumers (36%) access news mainly via their mobile phones.

 Unsurprisingly, these mobile news consumers actively embrace the digital news ecosystem, watching more video-based news, listening to more podcasts, and sharing articles more than the average news consumer.
 They may have low trust in news, but they are the most engaged news consumers.

 News participation & engagement

 Younger Australians are more likely to interact with news via “likes, comments and shares”, whereas older generations are more likely to discuss news stories and share them verbally.

 Australians are increasingly interacting with their news stories.
 Only 28% of news consumers don’t interact with the news stories they encounter, compared to 35% in 2017.
-Messaging apps are rapidly rising to become a favourite method of sharing stories online, however the most popular mode remains face-to-face conversations.
+Messaging apps are rapidly rising to become a favourite method of sharing stories online, however, the most popular model remains face-to-face conversations.